Miquiis/FabricUtils/README.md

-# ForgeUtils
+# FabricUtils (old ForgeUtils)

-A collection of QoL scripts to use while creating Mods for Forge.
+A collection of QoL scripts to use while creating Mods for Fabric.
 It's completely written in Python, but essentially want to move over to Intellij for easy access.

 ## Usage/Examples